ryanlintott/ShapeUp/README.md

 }
 ```

-Addding a `CornerStyle` to an array of `CGPoint` changes it into an array of `Corner`.
+Adding a `CornerStyle` to an array of `CGPoint` changes it into an array of `Corner`.
 You can also apply different styles to individual corners.

 ```swift
 func path(in rect: CGRect) -> Path {